akiellor/bananas/README.md

 ## Hypothesis

-Many of these problems stem from using example based testing tools (xUnit) via an interface that is inherently slow.
+The problems stated above stem from using example based testing tools (xUnit) via an interface that is inherently slow.

 ## What is it?